LiD-FL: Towards List-Decodable Federated Learning: Experiments

-We imitate one data poison attack, the data label flipping attack (\textbf{LF}) and $5$ model poison attacks: the inner product manipulation attack (\textbf{EPR}) \cite{xie2020empire}, the random Gauss vector attack (\textbf{Gauss}), the Little attack (\textbf{LIE}) which conceals small Byzantine perturbations within the variance of honest updates \cite{baruchLittleEnough2019}, the Omniscient attack (\textbf{OMN}) against naive average aggregation ~\cite{krumOmn2017}, and the sign flipping attack of model updates (\textbf{SF}).
-Refer to the appendix for detailed attack configurations.
 As we introduce a voting procedure into the training process, we design two types of voting attack for Byzantine clients: (1) \textbf{Worst}: voting for the model with the highest validation loss; (2) \textbf{Random}: casting a vote randomly among the $q$ models with highest validation losses, i.e., excluding the model with the lowest validation loss.